enderpirate98/nextcloud/README.md

 ## Section 2: Installing Nextlcoud AIO and OnlyOffice AIO

-First we need to create the directories that will store Nextcloud AIO with the data, configs, and backups
+First we need to create the directories that will store Nextcloud AIO with the data and backups
 ```
-sudo mkdir -p /srv/dockerdata/nextcloudAIO/config && sudo mkdir /srv/dockerdata/nextcloudAIO/data && sudo mkdir /srv/dockerdata/nextcloudAIO/backups
+sudo mkdir -p /srv/dockerdata/nextcloudAIO/data && sudo mkdir /srv/dockerdata/nextcloudAIO/backups
 ```
 This command will install the Nextcloud AIO Mastercontainer